gj0706/recommendations_with_IBM/README.md

 ## Installation <a name="installation"></a>

 No particular installation needed.
-This project is built Python 3.7.4 and jupyter notebook 6.0.1.
+This project is built on Python 3.7.4 and jupyter notebook 6.0.1.

 ## File Description<a name="files"></a>